-A quick and easy idea for how to organise nail varnish in a bathroom cupboard – that works amazingly well!.
-It allows you to see what you have, grab it when needed – and looks great too.
+A quick an easy idea for how to organise nail varnish in a bathroom cupboard – that works amazingly well.
+It allows you to see what you have, grab it when needed – AND looks great too.
 Perfect!

 I love nail varnish, and I have an 11 year old girl who also loves it (of course – what little girl doesn’t!).

 As such, we have a LOT of different colours and types.

 But storing it in boxes or bags in my bedside drawer and in the wardrobe isn’t ideal.

 They get mixed up, we can’t always find what we need, and they’re more likely to leak when stored in this way.

 But the storage we have in our house isn’t huge…

 It’s one of those things that hasn’t been annoying enough to change, and so it’s been just stored like that for a while now without worrying too much.

 But now, the project was on my mind, and so I wanted to try out some ideas to see if there was a better way to do things – and what nicer thing for a weekend project than making a nail varnish area for us both to use!